sociallyassistiverobotics/sar_game_command_msgs/README.md

 ### When to publish a GameState message

-A game should publish `GameCommand` messages at the following times:
+A game should publish `GameState` messages at the following times:

 `GameState.START`: When a `GameCommand.START` message has been received and the game is starting.